 Scatter plots of the QA values for decending tracts, dCST, iCST and RST for three groups: younger adults (YA), older adults (OA) and stroke patient (SP).
 Stroke survisors show lower values in all tracts.

-QA values for the lesioned side (filler markers) and non-lesion side (open markers) of the stroke survivors are plotted in the YA and OA distributions of all four descending pathways (dCST, iCST, RST, and CPT).
+QA values of healthy younger adults, healthy older adults and non-lesion and lesion side of the stroke survivors are plotted in the boxplot in descending pathways (dCST, iCST, RST).

 Discussions